jack-denson/stratego/README.md

-  -a, --ai              Whether to play 2 AIs against each other(instead of default play against AI) -s, --spectate        Whether to watch(print out board) during play between AIs -p NAME, --name NAME  Set the name of Player(default 'User')
+  -a, --ai              Whether to play 2 AIs against each other(instead of default play against AI) -s, --spectate        Whether to watch(print out board) during play between AIs -p NAME, --name NAME  Set the name of Player(default 'User') -q, --quiet           Only output result of games, not moves
 ```

 ## Setup